The eCommerce SEO guide that won't cause your head to spin

-One of the first things people will notice when they land on one of your pages is the imagery.
-Beautiful, high-quality photos of your products will keep guests on your site longer and increase the chances of making a sale.
-Google also evaluates your visitors’ dwell time, so the longer they stay, the higher your page will rank.
+Use high-quality images - It goes without saying that beautiful, high-quality product photos can keep guests on your site longer and increase the chances of making a sale.
+Google also assesses your visitors’ time on page—the longer they stay, the higher your page will likely rank.

 Example of a good image name: